top of page

 Who killed himself lived down below,

-Of our lives, too.
-So we lived below
+Of our lives too.
+So we lived at ease

 In the rooms of the absent son.

 Now, the house is sold.
-New curtains hang
+Fresh curtains hang

 Above the spot where the father fell.